 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the Tulsa area may apply.

-Applicants can come from any academic discipline, as long as the proposed service project focuses on health and/or the social determinants of health.
-Past Fellows have addressed health from a wide variety of perspectives and disciplines including education, law, medicine, nursing, fine arts, allied health, business, human development, speech language pathology, divinity studies, public health, engineering and social work.
-We encourage any interested graduate student to apply.
+Applicants can come from any academic discipline.
+Past Fellows have addressed health from a wide range of perspectives and disciplines including education, law, medicine, nursing, fine art, allied health, business, human development, engineering, speech language pathology, divinity studies, public health, engineering and social work.

-Applicants must be enrolled in their graduate program throughout the Fellowship year (April-April).
+Applicants must be enrolled in their graduate program throughout the Fellowship year (April until May of the following year).

 Prior to Applying

-Prospective Fellows should explore the needs and interests of local community agencies that match their own interests, through online and community research and individual meetings.
-From there, prospective Fellows should conceptualize and sketch out a project idea that addresses an unmet health need in an underserved population connected to a local community agency.
+Prospective Fellows are encouraged to explore the needs and interests of local community agencies that match their own interests, through online and community research and individual meetings.
+From there, prospective Fellows can conceptualize and sketch out a project idea that addresses an unmet health need in an underserved population connected to a local community agency.
 The project should focus on addressing health and/or the social determinants of health in the population served.

-- Provide a direct service that meets a community-defined need and reflects national and local health and well-being priorities, such as Healthy People 2020.
+- Provide a direct service that meets a community-defined need and reflects national and local health and well-being priorities, such as Healthy People 2020, the Tulsa County Community Health Improvement Plan and the Tulsa Equality Indicators.
 Prospective applicants should investigate and reflect on unmet local health-related needs, and think through the ways in which their own energies and talents might contribute to ameliorating one or more of these problems.

-- Have the capacity to have enduring value to the community/agency served.
+- Have the capacity to have enduring value to the community and agency served.

 Research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.

-Applicants are encouraged to contact Rachel Gold, Director (contact info below), for assistance in identifying a potential project or a project site, to discuss the application process in more detail, or for any other questions.
+Applicants are encouraged to contact Rachel Gold, Fellowship Director (contact info below), for assistance in identifying a potential project or a project site, to discuss the application process in more detail, or with any other questions.

 Required Activities of Fellows

-The Schweitzer Fellowship includes an orientation retreat in the Spring and a mid-year retreat in the Fall.
+The Schweitzer Fellowship includes an overnight orientation retreat in the Spring and a one day mid-year retreat in the Fall.

 Fellows design, implement and evaluate a unique community-based project that addresses an unmet health need.
-These projects must be at least 200 hours–100 of which are direct service with a client population, the other 100 are for planning, administration, community exploration, evaluation and sustainability planning.
-Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s current academic institution.
-The Director is available to provide support and guidance throughout the Fellowship year.
+These projects must be at least 200 hours–100 of which are direct service with a participant population, the other 100 are for planning, administration, community exploration, evaluation and sustainability planning.
+Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s academic institution.
+In addition, the Fellowship director is available to provide support and guidance throughout the Fellowship year.

 The 200 project hours must be conducted separately from any school course requirement.
 Monthly meetings and other Fellowship programming/reports are not part of the required 200 hours.

-Fellows submit monthly reports about their activities and a comprehensive written final report to their Director, Academic Mentor, and Site Mentor.
+Fellows submit monthly reflection reports about their activities and a comprehensive written final report to their Fellowship Director, Academic Mentor, and Site Mentor.

 Fellows complete a pre- and post- survey for the Fellowship as well as additional program evaluations.
 Each Fellow’s Site Mentor also must complete a final Site Mentor survey.
 These surveys are in addition to each Fellow’s evaluation plan for his/her individual project.

 Fellows are required to attend all monthly meetings.
-Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on projects, and an opportunity to network with like-minded students from diverse fields as well as community leaders.
+Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on projects, and an opportunity to build relationships with their fellow Fellows from diverse fields, as well as community leaders.

 In the fall of each year, Fellows work with the Program Director to organize information sessions about the Schweitzer Fellows Program and present information at their schools about their Fellowship experiences.